fzakaria/space-saving/README.md

 within some acceptable error bound.

-The datastructure used is described by the paper [Efficient Computation of Frequent and Top-k Elements in Data Streams](http://www.cse.ust.hk/~raywong/comp5331/References/EfficientComputationOfFrequentAndTop-kElementsInDataStreams.pdf) by *Ahmed Metwally , Divyakant Agrawal, and Amr El Abbadi*
+The datastructure used is described by the paper [Efficient Computation of Frequent and Top-k Elements in Data Streams](http://www.cse.ust.hk/~raywong/comp5331/References/EfficientComputationOfFrequentAndTop-kElementsInDataStreams.pdf) by *Ahmed Metwally, Divyakant Agrawal, and Amr El Abbadi*

 It is a a ϴ(1) "constant time" insert and  ϴ(k) lookup for the *topk* entries.